AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/use-components-in-workspace.md

      ![drop multiple segments in the drop zone](assets/segment-dropzoone-multiple.png)

-     This allows users of the panel to choose the filter they want to apply from the drop-down menu.
-Users can select the [!UICONTROL **No filter**] option to leave the panel unfiltered.
-If you remove the [!UICONTROL **No filter**] option by selecting the (x), then a filter is required.
+     This creates a drop-down menu, which allows users of the panel to choose the filter they want to apply.
+The drop-down menu contains a [!UICONTROL **No filter**] option that users can select, which leaves the panel unfiltered.

+     You can select the (x) to remove any option from the drop-down menu.
+If you remove the [!UICONTROL **No filter**] option, then a filter is required.

    * Create ad hoc segments by dragging non-segment components onto the drop zone.
 This can save you the time and effort of going to the Segment Builder.
 Segments created in this way are automatically defined as hit-level segments.
 This definition can be modified by clicking the information icon (i) next to the segment, then the pencil-shaped edit icon and editing it in the Segment Builder.